 The best example of the effectiveness of this system was Napoleon’s beginning manoeuvres in the Austerlitz campaign.

 He did not.
-Instead, he marched his over 200,000 strong Grande Armee eastwards into Central Germany.
-The front stretched from the left wing travelling across Hannover to Wurttemberg and the right wing concentrating along the middle Rhine.
+Instead, he marched his 200,000 strong Grande Armee eastwards into Central Germany.
+The front stretched froms Hannover to Wurttemberg and the right wing concentrating along the middle Rhine.

-The Austrian general Mack had advanced his army prematurely and had found himself isolated from the other Allied armies.
+The Austrian general Mack had advanced his army prematurely and had found himself isolated from the rest of the allied force.
 His plan had been to defend Ulm and contain the French until he was reinforced by the Russian army.
 He had not expected a French offensive in Central Germany.

 Map of Ulm Manoeuvre

-The speed of the French corps was able to completely surround Mack’s army force a surrender of 60,000 soldiers.
-A devastating blow to the Allies only six weeks into the war.
+The French were able to move rapidly, and Napoleon completely surrounded Mack’s army at Ulm and forced 60,000 soldiers to surrender.
+This was a devastating blow to the Allies only six weeks into the war.

 The corps system deserves much of the credit.
-Due to its self-sustaining nature, a corps was durable enough to spread out into a wide front and was better able to defend itself when gathering food.
+Due to its self-sustaining nature, a corps was durable enough to spread out into a wide front and could defend itself when gathering food.

-The Ulm victory did not bring an end to the war.
+The Ulm victory did not bring about an end to the war.
 While Napoleon had inflicted a significant setback for the Austrians, he had not yet dealt with the Russian army.
 Worse still, the Austrians and the Russians had linked up bolstering Allied numbers.
 The French were in a precarious situation.
-They were far from France.
-As a result, the lines of communications connecting the army to its supply base were tenuous at best.
-With winter approaching, Napoleon needed to force a decisive battle quickly to stand a chance of winning
+They were far from France, and as a result the lines of communications connecting the army to its supply base were stretched.
+With winter approaching, Napoleon needed to force a decisive battle quickly to stand a chance of winning.

 Up Next: The Battle of Austerlitz